nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 It's Freudian.

+According to James L. Adams in _Conceptual Blockbusting_:

-“The ego and superego suppress ideas by judging them to be somehow out of order as they try to work their way up to the conscious level.”
+> The ego and superego suppress ideas by judging them to be somehow out of order as they try to work their way up to the conscious level.”

-In _Conceptual Blockbusting_, James L. Adams continues:
+Adams continues:

 > Judgment is clearly necessary in life, but it is often automatic.
 It’s not hard to see why: life becomes simpler if one makes rapid judgments, and a person is rewarded if those judgments are later seen to be right.
 But premature judgment can be the enemy of creativity.
 You are undoubtedly familiar with that by the common phenomenon of a better idea that emerges just as soon as you commit to another one.